alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/1_decoupling_from_infrastructure/4 Application services.md

 ### 4.4 Introducing a parameter object

 The number of method parameters of a service like, may get quickly out of hand.
-If not leave as primitive data types.

 Refactoring - Introduce Parameter Object.
 It makes sense to name this object after its intention.
 You want to “create an order” with it, so let’s call it